 Iron

-iron-symbol.gif (732 bytes) One of the most abundant elements in the universe, Iron, is dominated by the planet Mars.
-The Asian, African and European civilizations widely used the metal.
-Iron symbolizes male energy and is connected to physical power, aggression, growth, dependence, and protection.
+iron-symbol.gif (732 bytes) One of the most abundant elements in the universe, Iron is dominated by the planet Mars.
+The metal was widely used by the Asian, African and European civilizations.
+Iron symbolizes the male energy and is connected to physical power, aggression, growth, dependence, and protection.
 It promotes emotions such as lust, confidence, courage, strength, stamina, and resilience.
-It is considered the most ‘human’ metal and is distrusted by ethereal entities and spirits.
+It is considered to be the most ‘human’ metal and so, is distrusted by the ethereal entities and spirits.

 Iron Metal